GoogleChrome/developer.chrome.com/site/en/blog/renderingng/index.md

 I've been deep in the trenches of rendering performance on the web for over eight years, with a personal goal of doing whatever I can to make delivering excellent UX on the web faster, more reliable, and easier.
-In this blog post and many more to come,
 I'm excited for us to tell you about what we've done in that time to build a new, cutting-edge Chromium rendering engine architecture.
 To achieve this has been an enormous labor of love, and I hope you enjoy hearing about it!

 In 2021, we will largely complete the process of designing, building and shipping this architecture.
 Let's call it RenderingNG, since it is truly a next-generation rendering architecture that greatly outperforms what came before.
-RenderingNG has been in progress for almost 8 years, and represents the collective work of many dedicated developers.
+RenderingNG has been in progress for at least eight years, and represents the collective work of many dedicated Chromium developers.
 It unlocks a huge amount of potential for the next generation of fast, fluid, reliable, responsive and interactive web content.
-It's also a baseline that we hope defines a new minimum standard for all web rendering engines that developers can rely on.
+It's also a baseline that I believe defines a new minimum standard for all web rendering engines that developers can rely on.

 {% Img
 src="image/ZDZVuXt6QqfXtxkpXcPGfnygYjd2/m1d1iB6Ts2HqWRAx8cX5.jpg",